Reports from Northmont area police agencies - Englewood Independent

 City of Englewood

-Report 19-062981: Dalton C. Moberly, 18, of Union, was charged with possession of marijuana.
-He was issued a court summons.
+Report 19-064728: Officers were flagged down by male in the 500 block of S. Main St. He stated his wife had been in and out of the hospital the last few days and that his son had called him saying she needed to go back.
+An officer called for a medic because the female was slipping in and out of consciousness.
+The male also advised that she possibly had a protection order against him and that they had attempted to get it lifted, but weren’t able to yet.
+He mentioned that he was told the protection order was only for their old residence in Vandalia.
+Officers checked and the protection order stated he was not to be on the property where she resides.
+Brent M. Conover, 40, of Vandalia, was charged with violating a protection order and transported to the county jail.

-Report 19-063109: Police responded to P&G for a possible intoxicated subject that stated he felt light headed.
-Police found the subject to be in possession several unknown pills.
-He was transported to Miami Valley North Hospital.
+Report 19-064856: The violation of a protection order was reported in the 300 block of W. National Rd.
+The case requires further investigation.

-Report 19-063133: A 16-year-old male was charged with domestic violence and transported the Montgomery County Juvenile Justice Center.
+Report 19-064954: Zachary D. Pak, 26, of Huber Heights, was charged with domestic violence and transported to the county jail.

 City of Clayton